wtsi-hgi/cookie-monster/README.md

 ## Summary
-1. Data retrievers can be setup to periodically pull information into the system.
+1. Data retrievers can be setup to pull information into the system.
 2. The information is aggregated in a knowledge base, grouped by its relation to a distinct data object.
 3. When more information becomes known about a data object, a production rule system is ran using rules that may have arbitrarily complex preconditions and have productions that can trigger arbitrarily complex processing, via a